Can you tell us a little bit about your background and what inspired you to set up Natural Nutrition?

 I grew up with an absolutely massive sweet tooth and ate tons of junk when I was a teenager.
 Nutrition isn’t the field I imagined myself being in!
 But I got very ill when I was 18 and working in Uganda (I got Giardia and Amoebic Dysentary) which left me extremely underweight and with all sorts of stomach problems.
 The aftermath was a huge struggle and the fatigue, dizziness and pain meant that I would have done anything to get better.
 I saw doctor after doctor, all of whom did their best but the upshot was I had to “learn to live with it.”
 Then I saw a nutritionist who literally turned my life around in two weeks with probiotics, liquid supplements and a dietary plan.
 It took another year to completely recover but I was so much better so quickly that I became incredibly motivated to follow a good nutrition plan.
 The more reading and research I did, the more I knew I wanted to do the same for other people.
 I am by no means anti traditional medicine, but I believe Nutritional Therapy as an adjunct offers huge benefits.

 After completing my degree and then doing 4 years of training with the Institute for Optimum Nutrition in London, I moved to Bermuda in 2004 and began working with Argus, helping them launch the first insurance-led wellness programme here.
 It was a great job and I owe a huge amount to Argus for kick-starting my career.
 I still have good relationships there!
 However I wasn’t doing enough hands-on nutrition (either clinical practice or teaching – which I loved.)
 I wrote a nutrition programme called Nutrifit and began teaching it in my lunch hour and in the evenings.
 It grew and grew, and eventually I got to that “now-or-never” point.
-My then-husband (we are separated, amicably) was hugely supportive and I jumped ship and set up Natural full-time in 2012.
+I jumped ship and set up Natural full-time in 2012.
 I do one-to-one consulting, teach group nutrition classes and run the Beat the Couch beginner running programme as well.
 It’s been scary and exhilarating and unbelievably hard work, but I am lucky and grateful for the opportunity to do what I love.

 What do you feel is the biggest issue currently faced in Bermuda as far as health and nutrition are concerned?